Haivision/srt/docs/srt-live-transmit.md

 to read from a socket.
 It results in losing data when the input bitrate is very high (above 20 Mbps).

-Waiting on a UDP socket with `::select(...)` works perfect, but it can't be used in the current implementation of the `srt-live-transmit` due to its design.
+Waiting on a UDP socket with `::select(...)` works perfect, but it can't be used in the current implementation of the `srt-live-transmit`.

 PR [#1152](https://github.com/Haivision/srt/pull/1152) (v1.5.0 and above) adds a possibility to set the buffer size of the UDP socket in `srt-live-transmit`.